MattMagg/ACUTIS/README.md

 - **Invention Disclosure Form** – preliminary intellectual property filing
 - **ProvisionalPatent ACUTIS** – provisional patent paperwork

-All documentation is provided as PDF files in the repository root.
+All documentation is provided in RTF format in the repository root.
+The original PDF versions were removed to keep the repository lightweight.
 Additional notes can be kept inside the `docs/` directory.

 ## Repository Structure